emmanuelvelmo/Exakova-BlackStar/README.md

 # BlackStar
-A software for web scraping from multiple social media platforms with image recognition
+A bot for web scraping from multiple social media platforms with image recognition